 The College provides limited travel accident insurance, including medical evacuation and repatriation to students traveling on College or academic business, worldwide.
 Worldwide travel assistance services are also available.
-Contact the dean of students office [119] for details or see the Five Colleges Inc. website [181].
+Contact the dean of student's office [122] for details or see the Five Colleges Inc. website [161].

-Auto
+Auto Use

 The College purchases auto liability insurance, which protects both the College and the driver from third-party liability and third-party property damage arising from the use of College-owned, hired/rented, and non-owned vehicles.
-The Five College risk management website [181] has more detailed information on this coverage.
+The Five College risk management website [161] has more detailed information on this coverage.

 - For College-owned vehicles, the student driver must be credentialed and have permission from a faculty member, a dean, a coach, or a department head to drive a College vehicle.
-For details on becoming a credentialed driver, visit Five College risk management policies 11791. - To rent or drive a rented vehicle for College business, the student must be credentialed and have written authorization from an authorized person (see owned vehicles, below) and be a scheduled driver with the rental company.
+For details on becoming a credentialed driver, visit Five College risk management policies [159]. - To rent or drive a rented vehicle for College business, the student must be credentialed and have written authorization from an authorized person (see owned vehicles, below) and be a scheduled driver with the rental company.
 Most car rental agencies prohibit persons under the age of 25 from driving rented vehicles.
 The College policy is to waive coverage for liability and collision coverage on domestic rentals; however, students should follow departmental guidelines with respect to waiving the rental company insurance.
 If the College insurance is used, a certificate of insurance should be obtained as proof of insurance. - If a student drives their own vehicle on College business, such use must be specifically authorized in writing by the department head or chair before the use occurs.
 The College policy is excess of the student's own policy with respect to liability coverage.
-No coverage is provided for any physical damage to the student's vehicle, nor will any deductible amount be paid by the College, whether or not the vehicle is used for College business, and regardless of any liability of the driver or other parties. - Use of borrowed vehicles for College business must be approved before such use by the Five College director of compliance and risk management.

-The College auto insurance policy may not cover unauthorized drivers.
+No coverage is provided for any physical damage to the student's vehicle, nor will any deductible amount be paid by the College, whether or not the vehicle is used for College business, and regardless of any liability of the driver or other parties. - The College auto insurance policy may not cover unauthorized drivers.
 Unauthorized drivers may be personally liable for claims brought against them.
 The College may also have a right to claim against unauthorized drivers.